allinbits/atomone-staking-portal/README.md

 # AtomOne Staking Portal

-The AtomOne Staking Portal is a platform facilitating web-based management of delegeations on the AtomOne chain.
+The AtomOne Staking Portal is a platform facilitating web-based management of tokens (or stake) delegation, re-delegation, un-delegation operations and claiming of rewards on the AtomOne chain.
 Prioritizing security, AtomOne encourages the use of CLI commands for interactions with the portal, using your wallet of choice or a public address you can gain immediate access to AtomOne's staking functionalities.

 Our goal with the AtomOne Staking Portal is to empower the community to effortlessly participate in staking thus ensuring the security of the network while making it more accessible to engage, regardless of their technical expertise or background.